Who We Are

 Our Vision

-LI-BIRD envisions a society where people are resilient, healthy, food secure and live with dignity.
+LI-BIRD envisions a society where people are resilient, healthy, food and nutrition secure, and live in peace with dignity.

 Our Mission

-LI-BIRD’s mission is to diversify choices and secure livelihoods of smallholder farmers through innovative approaches to research and development in agriculture, biodiversity and natural resources.
+LI-BIRD’s mission is to diversify choices and secure the livelihoods of farming communities, especially smallholder farmers, through innovative approaches to research and development in agriculture, climate change, biodiversity, and natural resources.

 Our Core Values

-Local Initiative: We value local knowledge and culture, local initiatives and innovations, and participation of local communities and institutions in all aspects of our work.
+Local Initiative: We value local knowledge and cultures, initiatives, innovations, and participation of local communities and institutions in all aspects of our work.

 Integrity: We act consistently with our vision.
-We are honest, transparent and accountable, and accept responsibility for our collective and individual actions.
+We are honest, accountable and hold others accountable, and accept responsibility for our collective and individual actions.

-Respect: We respect capabilities, opinions, and values of individuals, socially excluded groups, communities, development partners, stakeholders, staff, and our members.
+Respect: We respect contributions, capabilities, opinions, and values of individuals, socially excluded groups, research and development partners, stakeholders, staff, and our members.

 Our Impact Goal

-Contribute to reducing poverty by strengthening resilient livelihood systems, improving ecosystem health and services, and ensuring food, nutrition and income security of smallholder farmers, especially women and youths..
+LI-BIRD's goal is to contribute to reducing poverty by strengthening resilient agrifood systems, improving ecosystem health and services, and ensuring food, nutrition and income security of poor and marginalized farmers, especially women, who depend primarily on agriculture, biodiversity and natural resources for their livelihoods.

 Our Programming Principles

-The following programming principles will inform and guide the way we work in all of our programmes:
+The following programming principles will inform and guide our programmes:

-Principle 1: Demonstrate and deliver tangible benefit to target groups
+Principle 1: Demonstrate and deliver tangible benefits to target groups by ensuring environmental, gender, social, and economic safeguards for equitable impact.

-Principle 2: Promote participation of multi-sectoral stakeholders in research and development to generate scalable solutions
+Principle 2: Promote the participation of multi-sector/actor stakeholders in research and development to generate scalable solutions.

-Principle 3: Align actions with national priorities to contribute to national food security and sustainable development goals
+Principle 4: Align actions with national and international priorities to contribute to relevant national and sustainable development goals.

-Principle 5: Create an enabling environment by empowering communities, institutions and networks
+Principle 6: Create an enabling environment by empowering communities, institutions, and networks.

 Our Impact Group

-• Farmers living in rural-urban interface and road corridor areas.
+Sub-Group 2: Farmers living in the rural-urban interface and road corridor areas